 At New Relic, user groups contain roles, and those roles contain permissions.
 In order for a New Relic user to use New Relic features, they must be in a group with assigned access to:

 Organizations with Pro or Enterprise edition can have multiple accounts in their organization, and can create custom roles and groups.
-Standard edition organizations are only allowed a single account in their organization, and don't have the ability to create custom roles or groups.
+Our Free and Standard editions allow only a single account in an organization, and don't let you create custom roles or groups.

 A view of the Access management UI, showing how our default groups (Admin and User) are granted access to roles, accounts, and administrative settings.